-Part of the above can be explained by the limited size of the training sets (comprised of 1, 11 or 21 different initial altitudes).
+Part of the above can be explained by the limited training sets: 1, 11 or 21 different initial altitudes.
 The next set of experiments - the Virtual Eco System ("VEco") - will address this shortcoming, by continually training each individual.

-- 1. Run the LL server and talk to it with telnet.
-Try to land the ship manually. - 2.
-Run the analyzer and explore the different "raw" files (see README for details on how each file was evolved).
-Test these with the conditions they were evolved with, then test them with different initial conditions (fuel, altitude, initial speed). - 3.
-Try evolving with very little initial fuel; can you get the system to evolve a more nuanced solution? - 4.
-Try evolving with a variety of initial fuels, and see if you get a more robust system (one that is less sensitive to the initial amount of fuel).
+Exercise 9.1 Run the LL server and talk to it with telnet.

+Exercise 9.2 Run the analyzer and explore the different "raw" files (see README for details on how each file was evolved).
+Test these with the conditions they were evolved with, then test them with different initial conditions (fuel, altitude, initial speed).

+Exercise 9.3 Try evolving with very little initial fuel; can you get the system to evolve a more nuanced solution?

+Exercise 9.4 Try evolving with a variety of initial fuels, and see if you get a more robust system.